collapsed-stacks/firearms/questions/11/what-is-the-button-on-the-right-side-of-an-ar-15-for.md

 - posted by: [Czechnology](https://stackexchange.com/users/-1/101-czechnology) on 2011-11-01
 - score: 4

-<p>On most other (semi-)automatic rifles (or pistols) you have the ability to work with the bolt (carrier) directly.
-So you also have the posibility to push it forward, if you need to (e.g. if the bolt is not properly locked in the forward position, e.g. because of dirt or too much gunshot residue in the chamber).</p>
+On most other (semi-)automatic rifles (or pistols) you have the ability to work with the bolt (carrier) directly.
+So you also have the posibility to push it forward, if you need to (e.g. if the bolt is not properly locked in the forward position, e.g. because of dirt or too much gunshot residue in the chamber).

-<p>On AR-15, you can pull the bolt back carrier back and let the spring push forward.
-However, if it gets stuck on the way forward, you're stuck - at least you were with the first AR-15 versions that were lacking the <em>forward assist</em>.</p>
+On AR-15, you can pull the bolt back carrier back and let the spring push forward.
+However, if it gets stuck on the way forward, you're stuck - at least you were with the first AR-15 versions that were lacking the _forward assist_.

 ## Answer 107